Skip to content

 • Route the coax away so it does not run alongside either leg.

 Not perfectly.
-The real goals are: don’t run parallel to one leg for a long distance, get some distance before turning, and use a current balun/choke so routing becomes less critical.
+The real goals are: do not run parallel to one leg for a long distance, get some distance before turning, and use a current balun/choke so routing becomes less critical.

 Rule of thumb: leave the feedpoint at roughly a right angle for a few meters, then route as needed.

-With a proper feedpoint choke/balun, burying is usually purely mechanical.
+With a proper feedpoint choke or balun, burying is usually purely mechanical.
 A buried coax run feeding a well-choked dipole is common and stable.

-OCF Dipoles (Off-Center Fed): Why Coax Routing Gets People in Trouble
+OCF Dipoles: Why Coax Routing Gets People in Trouble

 • The feedpoint is not symmetrical.

-• Even with a balun, some Common-mode & Stray return RF current may remain.
+• Even with a transformer, some common-mode / stray return RF current may remain unless a strong current choke is used.

-• Use the recommended unun for the design (commonly 4:1, depending on the specific OCF design).
+• Use the recommended transformer for the design, commonly 4:1 depending on the specific OCF design.

 • Add a strong common-mode choke at or very near the feedpoint.